 What’s inside this guide?

-This guide covers the basic things one needs to know before planning an island hopping trip in the South Pacific.
-Inside, you’ll find a link to useful resources to help you get started.
+This island hopping guide to backpacking in the South Pacific Islands covers the basic things one needs to know before planning a trip to this remote region.
+Inside, you’ll find links to useful resources to help you get started.

 What Do You Want To Know?